TanmayaChoudhury/shopping-site/README.md

 # Cloud-Native Shopping Site Infrastructure

 This project provides a complete infrastructure-as-code (IaC) and Kubernetes-based deployment solution for a cloud-native shopping site.
 The main focus is on scalable, secure, and observable infrastructure using Terraform, Kubernetes, and automated CI/CD pipelines with integrated monitoring.
-The website code is a placeholder and not the focus of this repository.

 ## Table of Contents
 - [Overview](#overview)